 Inspections by the U.S. Food and Drug Administration (FDA)—as well as by the U.S. Drug Enforcement Administration (DEA) or related federal and state agencies—can have a significant impact on companies that market, or seek to market, drugs, biologics, medical devices, and dietary supplements.

-Epstein Becker Green’s Life Sciences team includes attorneys with significant FDA regulatory and compliance experience ready to respond to regulatory authority inspections and enforcement matters.
+Epstein Becker Green’s Life Sciences team includes attorneys with significant FDA regulatory and compliance experience who are ready to respond to regulatory authority inspections and enforcement matters.
 We deftly navigate clients through every phase of their regulatory compliance encounters with government agencies—from inspections to the courtroom.

 Leading the Response

-Compliance with current Good Manufacturing Practices (cGMPs) is a critical component of ensuring the successful commercialization of new medical therapies in the United States.
+Compliance with current Good Manufacturing Practices (cGMPs) is critical to ensuring the successful commercialization of new medical therapies in the United States.
 Approval of a new drug or biologic by the FDA may be conditioned on the agency’s inspection of the applicant’s manufacturing facility.
 While most are routine audits of the contractor’s plant, equipment, and systems, any adverse finding on the FDA’s inspection report (Form 483) requires a response within 15 days.

 If there are adverse findings, our team works closely with a client under this deadline to create a strong response that aims to reduce the likelihood of an FDA enforcement action by convincing the FDA of adequate remediation while legally protecting the client.